turri21/Senhor/README.md

 **I want to modify the cores on my own.
 Where are the sources?**

 You can find all the forked [sources](https://github.com/turri21?tab=repositories) having the CoreName_Senhor naming scheme.
-For example: Minimig_Senhor, N64_Senhor, Saturn_Senhor etc
+For example: Minimig-AGA_Senhor, N64_Senhor, Saturn_Senhor etc

 **Are you related to QMTECH?**